When AI Stops Being Theoretical (and Why Most Founders Wait Until They're Forced)

 They missed it.

-This is a founder psychology story.
 The moment you stop talking about what AI will do and start acting on what it's already doing.
 The shift from theoretical to operational.
 The decision to make the hard call before you're forced to.

 And most founders are avoiding that calculus entirely.